cassini1010/documentations/docs/Python/logging.md

 - Formatters

-Its a god convention to use a module level logger in each module which uses logging
+It's a good convention to use a module-level logger in each module that uses logging.

 ```shell
 logger = logging.getLogger(__name__)